connexcs/docs/docs/creating-user-account.md

 !!! question "What if I forget my password?"
     You must contact the administrator who created your user account for the ConnexCS Control Panel.
 The administrator can reset the password without needing to know the current password.

-For more information about how to reset a forgotten password, see <link to Change Password by administrator>.
+For more information about how to reset a forgotten password, see [Creating a User Group](/creating-user-group/ .

 To create a user account: